filecoin-project/fvm-docs/docs/index.md

 ### Time-locked retrieval

-FVM enables storage deals with data that cannot be retrieved by anyone until a specific window of time elapses.
+The FVM enables storage deals with data that cannot be retrieved by anyone until a specific window of time elapses.

 ### Trustless reputation systems